Anirudha152/pyiris-api/README.md

 Common Terms:

 - Listener: A socket listener which awaits connections from scouts with `reverse_tcp_base`s
-- Listener Values: These are listener options used to control and customize listeners.
+- Listener Options / Listener Values: These are listener options used to control and customize listeners.
 Here is a table with the names of the options and their defualt values

 |Option|Default Value|Info|
 |:---|:---|:---|